-FIXED Provides fixed, market competitive monthly income for performing daily responsibilities Base Salary Provides fixed, market competitive monthly income for performing daily responsibilities Base Salary Provides fixed, market competitive monthly income for performing daily responsibilities Base Salary In connection with our CEO transition, the base salaries of Messrs.
+FIXED Base Salary Provides fixed, market competitive monthly income for performing daily responsibilities Provides fixed, market competitive monthly income for performing daily responsibilities Provides fixed, market competitive monthly income for performing daily responsibilities In connection with our CEO transition, the base salaries of Messrs.
 Butier and Scarborough were set at \$1,100,000 and \$875,000, respectively, effective May 1, 2016, representing an increase of approximately 44% and a decrease of 22%, respectively.
-The Committee provided the remaining NEOs limited salary increases of around 3%, consistent with the average increase for U.S. employees, except for Ms. Bramman, who received an increase of nearly 5% to make her salary more consistent with the market median.
+The Committee provided the remaining NEOs limited salary increases of around 3%, consistent with the average increase for U.S.